John-Rood/VectorVault/README.md

 ![alt text](https://images.squarespace-cdn.com/content/646ad2edeaaf682a9bbc36da/297fde6c-f5b4-4076-83bc-81dcfdbffebe/Vector+Vault+Header+5000.jpg)

-By combining vector similarity search with generative ai chat, new possibilities for conversation emerge.
-For example, product information can be added to the Vault, and when a customer asks a product question, the right product information can be instantly retreived and seamlessly used in conversation by ChatGPT for an accurate response.
-This capability allows for informed conversation that range from ai automated customer support, to new ways to get news, to ai code reviews that reference source documentation, to ai domain experts for specific knowledge sets, and much more.
-Vector Vault was built to allow you to tap into ^ **this** potential.

 Vector Vault is a vector database cloud service built to make generative ai chat quick and easy.
 It allows you to seamlessly vectorize data and access it from the cloud.
 It's scalable to both small projects and large applications with millions of users.
 Vector Vault has been designed with a user-friendly code interface to make the process of working with vector search easy and let you focus on what matters.
 Vector Vault ensures secure and isolated data handling and enables you to create and interact with vector databases - aka "vaults" - in under one second response times, from our serverless cloud architecture backed by Google.

 We've integrated all the chat options people like to use with LangChain.
 By combining vector databases with OpenAI's chat in the `vectorvault` package, we've been able to hide a lot of the complexity in the background and make it really easy to build the kind of custom chat experience you want to build.

 With Vector Vault, integrating vector search results into your chat app is not only easy, it's the default.
-If you have been looking for an easy and reliable way to use vector databases with ChatGPT, then Vector Vault is for you.
+If you have been looking for a fast and reliable way to use vector databases with ChatGPT, then Vector Vault is for you.
 You will need an api key in order to access the Vault Cloud.
 If you don't already have one, you can sign up for a free account at [VectorVault.io](https://vectorvault.io)

 <br>